All Episodes

 And it's really weird because literally I was just talking to my husband a few minutes ago in the car.

-We're in Houston, but I have a best friend in Round Rock and uh a niece that's in Austin, and we just i you took such a personal interest, and I mean it, you know, when you say that you love Texas and that you might want to be here one day, I really believe you.
+You know, when you say that you love Texas and that you might want to be here one day, I really believe you.

 I do.

-Yes, um, my niece had a fear.
+Yes, my niece had a fear.

-She's worked there two days a week, Monday and Tuesday, of really going anywhere today, of leaving her house.
+She works there two days a week, Monday and Tuesday, of really going anywhere today, of leaving her house.

-And so I don't know other than the fact that he's gone, thank goodness, this this 24-year-old, and I guess found close to Round Rock.
+And so I don't know other than the fact that he's gone, thank goodness, this 24-year-old, and I guess found close to Round Rock.

 What they do impacts the rank and file.